bjartnes/bounded-disturbances/README.md

 ## In Visual Studio Codespace

   Go to https://online.visualstudio.com/, create an account etc. The first month is free, but you need a credit card.
-If you have used your month, you must pay, but it is cheap if you just clean up your resources.
+If you have used your month, you must pay, but it is cheap if you delete your resources when your are done.

   Create a new codespace, point it to this repo and start.
-I just just the default machine size.
+I just just the default machine size, it works fine.

   Once logged in and everything is set up (takes a few minutes) try to
   <kbd>Ctrl</kbd>+<kbd>Shift</kbd>+<kbd>P</kbd> the following tasks.